1989 Philippine coup attempt: Davide Commission

-Later coups d'état
+Later mutinies

-In 1990, there were other coup attempts in March and October.
+In 1990, there were other mutinies in March and October.
 The Hotel Delfino siege happened on March 4, when Cagayan governor Rodolfo Aguinaldo, who was suspended and indicted for supporting the 1989 coup, directed his private army estimated at 300 men to seize the provincial capital of Tuguegarao.
 Brig.
 Gen. Oscar Florendo, armed forces chief of Civil Military Relations, was dispatched by President Aquino to serve Aguinaldo with an arrest warrant.
 Florendo was taken hostage in the Hotel Delfino along with more than 50 other guests.
 After hours of standoff between the two sides, nearly 1,000 government troops launched an attack to dislodge Aguinaldo's forces from the hotel; the government prevailed when more than 100 of Aguinaldo's men surrendered and about 90 were captured.
 Florendo was shot at the Delfino by one of Aguinaldo's men and later died of his wounds.
 At least a dozen others were killed in or around the hotel; scores of civilian supporters of Aguinaldo were arrested; and a truck with assault rifles, mortars, and crates of ammunition was captured.
 During this melee, Aguinaldo fled with about 90 fighters for mountains in the north.

 Seven months later on October 4, the ninth and last coup attempt happened in two army bases in Mindanao where Col. Alexander Noble and his forces mutinied for two days until they surrendered on October 6.